vxst/LAMB16/README.md

 `LAMB16` is an optimizer proposed by Chunqing "Jyn" Shan, based on `LAMB`[1] optimizer.
-It is designed to enable training with `float8` optimizer state, while still keeping `float32` precision for weight(and overall backpropagation precision is stll `float32`), which means much less memory size and bandwidth requirement.
+It is designed to enable training with `float8` optimizer state, while still keeping `float32` precision for weight(and overall backpropagation precision is still `float32`), which means much less memory size and bandwidth requirement.
 It converges faster than `Adam` but slower than `LAMB`, at the same hyperparameters.

 Because it only requires 16bit for each parameter(hence the name `LAMB16`), which